 Hypertension, the medical term for high blood pressure, is a chronic condition where the blood pressure in the arteries is too high.
 This condition is now considered a part of metabolic syndrome co-existing with chronic conditions such as diabetes, chronic kidney disease and cardiovascular disease.

 The commonly used anti-hypertensive agents that treat high blood pressure include -

-- reduce nerve impulses to the heart and blood vessels making the heart beat slower and with less force.
+- Beta-blockers - reduce nerve impulses to the heart and blood vessels making the heart beat slower and with less force.
 This causes lowering of blood pressure.

-ACE (Angiotensin converting enzyme) inhibitors - prevent the formation of a hormone called angiotensin II that narrows blood vessels and causes high blood pressure.
-Angiotensin antagonists or angiotensin receptor blockers (ARBs)
+- ACE (Angiotensin converting enzyme) inhibitors - prevent the formation of a hormone called angiotensin II that narrows blood vessels and causes high blood pressure.

-shield the blood vessels from angiotensin II, thus making them more relaxed.
+- Angiotensin antagonists or angiotensin receptor blockers (ARBs) – shield the blood vessels from angiotensin II, thus making them more relaxed.

 - Vasodilators - open blood vessels by relaxing the muscle in the vessel walls.